 They were all amazed at the majesty of God as Jesus rebuked the unclean spirit.
 Jesus is the magnificent Son of God.
 No one compares to God’s precious Son.

 Peter, James, and John at the Mount of Transfiguration (Mount Olivet) saw with their own eyes the Lord transfigured before them into a foretaste of His millennial glory.
 The experience on the mount then was a sneak preview of the Second Coming (Mk 8:34-9:13).
 This was a bona fide experience of historical fact.
 What a thrill it would have been to be there!
 It was a great privilege for Peter, James, and John to see the future millennium unveil before their eyes.
 Thirty-two years later, Peter spoke of it in this Second epistle.
 He now declares that the event has to do with Christ’s coming again.

 The trio on the Mount said in effect, “You can’t fool us.
 This was no hallucination or optical illusion.
 This was real.
 “We actually saw Jesus transfigured before our eyes.”

 Who had the temerity to break into the scene between the Father and Son on the Mount of Transfiguration?
 Not James.
-Not John.
-But Peter, the author of this epistle.
-He was a person with a lot of nerve.
+Not John, but Peter, the author of this epistle.
+He was a person with a lot of nerves.
 Peter even offered a plan when Moses and Elijah arrived on the scene.
 He wanted to build three tents for the guests!
 He wanted to make a permanent home on the Mount of Olives!

 Peter did not get a chance to finish his plan.
 God broke into his plans.
 The cross must come before the crown.
 Peter was out of line in his attempt to put the crown before the cross.
 Usually, people who sit in the bleachers miss the point of the play because they do not have the plan for the play.
 Jesus and Old Testament prophets taught many times that the cross must come before the crown.